Oklahoma Knife Law – The Complete Guide (In Plain English)

 Defenses to Knife Law Violations in Oklahoma

 When it comes to knife law violations in Oklahoma, there are a few potential defenses that can be used by individuals charged with breaking these laws.
 One of the most common is self-defense claims.
-This defense may be applicable if an individual was using their pocket knife to protect themselves or another person from imminent harm.
-In order for this defense to be successful, the individual must prove that they were faced with a threat and had no other reasonable option but to use their pocket knife as a means of protection.
+This defense may be applicable if an individual was using their knife to protect themselves or another person from imminent harm.

 Another possible defense is necessity defense claims.
 This type of claim may apply when an individual has broken the law out of necessity due to extenuating circumstances such as protecting property or preventing further damage from occurring.
 For example, if someone was forced to break into a building in order to save lives during an emergency situation, then they could potentially argue that they did so out of necessity and should not face criminal charges for doing so.